tytydraco/yessleep/out/My_kidnapper_didnt_hurt_me_or_demand_a_ransom_He_needed_me_for_something_far_worse.md

 “Three hours, sixteen minutes, and thirty seconds away.”

-David arched the device over his head and smashed it into the floor right above my head, grazing my scalp.
+David arched the device over his shoulder and smashed it into the floor right above my head, grazing my scalp.

 "Want to go home?
 Well, either we both make it out of here, or neither of us does, so pay attention.”